 Attract organic leads through content marketing

-Renee Richardson, Global Marketing Services Manager at Caterpillar, explained the decision as an internal understanding that B2B brands need to be more human, more approachable, and more relevant.
+Renee Richardson, Global Marketing Services Manager at Caterpillar, explained the decision as an internal understanding that B2B brands need to be more human, approachable, and relevant.
 There’s no reason why your content marketing campaign shouldn’t try to achieve the same things.

 It makes sense too.
-Businesses only want to work with suppliers, merchants, and others who they know can deliver a quality product or service within a stipulated time.
+Businesses only want to work with suppliers, merchants, and others who know they can deliver a quality product or service within a stipulated time.
 And if they see that other businesses trust the merchant they’re considering, it’ll be far easier to convert them into long-term paying customers.